RemiJolian/zkAuction/README.md

 ## Smart contract

-The `Auction.sol` contract used to store auction information on chain.
+The `Auction.sol` contract inherits `SemaphoreCore` contract and uses Semaphore as ID authentication.
+It also used to store auction information on chain.
 The `Auction` struct stores auction name, expiration date, and also takes array of struct `Bid` to store the encrypted price and the secret.
+Any interaction with the smart contract, e.g. `addBid`, requires to verify proof and then call `_saveNullifierHash`.

 ```javascript
 struct Bid {